Santosh Kashyap

-Santosh Kashyap is an Indian football manager and former player, who is the current head coach of Chennaiyin FC B. During his professional career, he represented India in international level and Mahindra United in the National Football League.
+Santosh Kashyap (born 12 June 1966) is an Indian football head coach and former player who last served as the head coach of the India women's national football team.
+He also served as the assistant coach of the Indian Super League club Odisha FC.
+During his professional career, he represented India in international level and Mahindra United in the National Football League.
 Previously, he has been youth coach at Mahindra United, and Mohun Bagan.

 Coaching career

 After the end of his playing career, Kashyap went into coaching.
 His first job was as the Mahindra United U-19 coach.
-During his last season with the Mahindra Youth Team he guided them to the Super Division title in the Mumbai Football League.
+In his final season with the Mahindra Youth Team, he led them to clinch the championship in the highly competitive Super Division of the Mumbai Football League.

 Air India

 Before the 2010-11 I-League season Santosh signed for I-League club Air India FC.
-Despite the low amount of funds that were given to Santosh he still managed to keep Air India out of the relegation zone.
+Despite the low amount of funds that were given to Santosh Kashyap still managed to keep Air India out of the relegation zone.

 Mohun Bagan

 Kashyap was appointed Mohun Bagan coach on 26 May 2012.
 However, he resigned after only two matches in 2012–13 I-League and a poor performance in 2012 Federation Cup.